ashtraysoap/macaque-reloaded/README.md

 # Macaque

-*This repository is a part of my bachelor's thesis.
-Currently, it is neither running nor is it open to outside contributions.*

 Macaque is a client-server application for analyzing inference resutls of models on the tasks of image captioning and multimodal translation, as well as for creating intuitions about the inner workings of such models through visualization and organized presentation of information.

 ### Prerequisite software